 Recently, Dan and Claudia collaborated with illustrator Donald Saaf to make a songbook called Dan Zanes House Party: A Family Roots Music Treasury which was published by The Quarto Group in late 2018 to widespread acclaim from families, educators, and folk enthusiasts.
 Dan and Claudia tour constantly bringing their soulful folk music to people of all ages throughout the U.S. and Canada.

 In addition, Dan is a co-founder of Constructive White Conversation an ongoing white anti-racist affinity group based in New York.
 He and his childhood best friend, Mike Feldstein, are completing an audio book of personal essays about their experiences as white men called Tales of White Racism for Stoners, Upholsterers, Financiers, Cowgirls, and Others.
-It will be released in the spring of 2019.
+It was released in the spring of 2019.